 A party's obligation to preserve potentially relevant evidence will vary across jurisdictions and proceedings.
-Parties should understand their obligations with respect to the preservation/nonspoliation of evidence, including ESI.49 For example, as set out below, in common law jurisdictions the obligation to preserve data arises as soon as litigation is contemplated or threatened, but when that point is reached is a fact-by-fact determination.
+Parties should understand their obligations with respect to the preservation/nonspoliation of evidence, including ESI.49

+In common law jurisdictions the obligation to preserve data arises as soon as litigation is contemplated or threatened, but when that point is reached is a fact-by-fact determination.
 If an organization receives threats of litigation on a daily basis, having to preserve all data every time a letter is received would effectively mean that the organization could never delete any documents.
 When this obligation arises is a legal question to be carefully considered in each case.

 Due to volume, complexity, format, location, and other factors, the possible relevance of collections of ESI or individual electronic files may be difficult to assess in the early stages of a dispute.
 Even where such an assessment is technically possible, it may involve disproportionate cost and effort.
 In such circumstances, it may be more reasonable to expect a party to first make a good-faith assessment of where (in what locations; on what equipment) its relevant ESI is most likely to be found and then, with the benefit of this assessment, take appropriate steps to preserve those sources in advance of a determination of whether or not to collect data.
-Organizations and, in particular, IT departments often maintain a data map,50 which could be a useful starting point for this exercise.
-In the absence of such, a data map can be created in tandem with the aid of an organization's IT department.
+Organizations and, in particular, IT departments often maintain a data map, 50 which could be a